Course Code: SCMT698 Course ID: 2607 Credit Hours: 0 Level: Graduate

 CO-4: Evaluate the technologies of security systems, information security, and asset protection methodologies, and construct a reasonable view through critical thinking, to draw logical conclusions towards objective perspectives.

 CO-5: Assess the security function as it pertains to complex specializations in safety, safeguarding sensitive assets, and conducting vulnerability assessments.

 CO-6: Relate and associate historical, economic, equity and social perspectives of security measures and associate them to contemporary needs of protection and loss prevention.

 CO-7: Apply the principles of scientific management to security management as a unique discipline.

 CO-8: Apply the concepts of professional and ethical behavior to security programs and organizations.

-See the Lessons tab area of the classroom.
+See the Content tab area of the classroom.

 |Book Title:||Please contact your professor for instructions regarding your comprehensive exam.|